-Bitcoin News: For Price Of 50 Bitcoins A Luxury Apartment Can Be Bought, As Cryptocurrency Value Rises
+Bitcoin News: For Price Of 50 Bitcoins A Luxury Apartment Can Be Bought, Cryptocurrency Value Rises

 — MarketWatch (@MarketWatch) September 1, 2017

 While Mone and others are in favor of the new currency, there are also detractors popping up.
 On Wednesday, Brett Arends of MarketWatch offered an opinion piece suggesting that it may be the “beginning of the end” of bitcoin, Ethereum, and other cryptocurrencies.
-Arends cites the recent “Chinese crackdown” against bitcoin and their “initial coin offerings” as reasons to be cautious towards investing one’s real money into the virtual currencies of the world.
+Arends cites the recent “Chinese crackdown” against bitcoin and their “initial coin offerings” as reasons to be cautious toward investing one’s real money into the virtual currencies of the world.

 Not only that, he suggests that governments could increase their restrictions towards individuals trying to trade these currencies as the virtual money also allows more nefarious individuals to operate.
 Amends suggests that cryptocurrencies are no safer than gambling companies that were situated outside of the United States which were shut down at one point.
 Basically, there are plenty of dangers involved with investing in an experimental new virtual form of money.
 The future of business and how money is regulated around the world certainly threaten many entities who believe in the status quo.